DefinetlyNotAI/LLM_Class/README.md

 Before you begin, ensure you have met the following requirements:

-- You have installed Python 3.x.
+- You have installed Python 3.8 or later.
 - You have installed the required Python packages from the [requirements.ps1](requirements.ps1) file.
+- You are using windows
+- You have at least 6GB of Storage available
+- You have a dedicated nvidea GPU supporting CUDA 11.8

 ## Installation